 As a Doctoral Nursing Student, you may qualify for this loan.

 Barry University’s nursing program has received a $2.3 million grant to help address the national nursing faculty shortage.

 The grant comes from the Nurse Faculty Loan Program (NFLP) - a federal government-sponsored loan program from the Health Resources and Services Administration created to address the nurse faculty shortage.

-Barry University has received funding for the past 10 years and since that time has produced 96 graduates who, in exchange for loans, teach for at least four years in a school of nursing.
+Barry University has received funding for over 10 years and since that time has produced over 100 graduates who, in exchange for loans, teach for at least four years in a school of nursing.
 The funding can be requested yearly, and Barry continues to provide these scholarships to future nursing faculty.